 Located 25 miles south of Myrtle Beach and 70 miles north of Charleston, the island is only half a mile wide with three and a half miles of shoreline.
 The well-weathered simplicity of this small beach community is cherished by residents and visitors alike, and no commercial buildings are allowed on the island.

-The creek meets the ocean around the bend at the north end of the beach.
-The inlet here is a popular spot for windsurfing and beach combing, as a great tidal pool forms here during low tide.
+The creek meets the ocean at the north end of the beach.
+The inlet here is a popular spot for windsurfing and beach-combing as a large pool forms here during low tide.
 Views of Litchfield Beach can be seen in the distance, as seen in the photo below.

-For anyone who has studied the history of the immediate area, even just scratching the surface, will notice that many of the names are for once historic rice plantations.
-Litchfield is a development taking its name from Litchfield Plantation, and Caledonia Plantation, whose avenue of oaks can be seen below, is now known as Caledonia Fish & Golf Club, an award-winning luxury country club catering to the most discerning golfers.
+Students of history will notice that many of the island names come from historic rice plantations.
+For example, Litchfield is a resort that takes its name from Litchfield Plantation, and Caledonia Plantation, whose avenue of oaks can be seen below, is now known as Caledonia Fish & Golf Club, a luxury country club for wealthy golfers.